jod35/fastapi-beyond-crud-docs/docs/chapter12.md

         raise InsufficientPermission()
 ```

-What we have done is to replace every `HTTPException` usage with the necessary custom exception we created for that specific error.
+What we've accomplished is replacing every instance where we used `HTTPException` with our own custom exceptions designed for each specific type of error.

-To keep this chapter short, I will leave you with the task of modifying the remaining code of our app to have custom error handlers just like we have created.
+To keep this chapter concise, I'll leave you with the task of updating the rest of our application's code to include custom error handlers similar to the ones we've created here.

 ## Conclusion

-In this chapter, we have created custom error handlers and how they can give us the ability to return custom errors depending on what went wrong in our application.
+Throughout this chapter, we've explored the creation of custom error handlers.
+These handlers empower us to provide tailored error messages based on the specific issues encountered within our application.
+We began by creating custom exception classes to encapsulate different types of errors.
+Following that, we implemented handlers to manage these exceptions and ensure appropriate responses are sent back to clients.
+Finally, we concluded by integrating these custom error handlers into our application, thereby enhancing its robustness and user experience.